lexxish/PaladinsRankedStats/readme.md

     * it also doesn't work because of Aevann1's implementation so controllergooglesheet is always empty
 * implement actual ratelimiting (for both gspread and requests to paladins api)
 * account for .csv fields for having commas.
 Right now Omen's card "More, More, More!" displays incorrectly
+* make `itemindex` dynamic and parse it from Paladins' api so that if they change items once more it will still work
 ---
 # Installation
 0. Git clone